Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/326-dasharo-tools-suite.md

 **Expected result**

-The DUT should be turned off.
+The DUT should be turned off without any complications.

 ## DTS004.001 DTS option reboot DUT works correctly